ANRAR4/AutoBTD6/README.md

 Additionally playthroughs should ideally use popular screen resolutions (like 1920x1080, 2560x1440 or 3840x2160) as rescaled playthroughs may not work (due to impossible placements etc.).

 If you want to contribute playthroughs you can do it by either forking the repository and creating a pull request with the playthrough files added or you can create an issue with the playthrough file content as a code block.

+## Beast Handler

+Due to a lack of hotkeys features like merging beast handlers or targeting beasts are currently unsupported.
+As a result tier 5 beast handlers can't be used, as they require merging.

 # Additional scripts